My Amiga 600 Project: The Ups and Downs

 Just to update you, Im currently trying to track down this issue.
 I did have a quick look this week.
 However Im hoping to have another look this coming week.”

 Yet again, it goes all quiet.
 Months past.
-On 5th September 2018, literally one year to the day since the courier collected my Amiga, I write an email directly to AmigaKit requesting them for an update and if possible, a completion date for my repair, my email read as follows:
+On 5th September 2018, literally one year to the day since the courier collected my Amiga, I write an email directly to AmigaKit requesting an update and if possible, a completion date for my repair, my email read as follows:

 It has been over a year now since I sent in my A600 motherboard to AmigaKit for an IDE and audio repair.
 Although AmigaKit has given me updates within this time, claiming, there was a “back log”, “the board needed a recap” and the latest is, “the board now has a video issue”, where there wasn’t one in the first place, I am still amazed and slightly frustrated this repair work has taken this long and there still no sight of when the board will be or *if* the board will ever be repaired.
 Seriously, how long does it take to do a repair?
 Do I have to wait yet another year?
 How long is justifiable in your eyes?
 Would you get frustrated if you took your car in to a garage for a repair and it took over a year to be mended?
 Also, with regards to this extra work carried out, are you going to bill me for the extra work or is this free?”

-As you can read, I come across very frustrated and I was.
+As you can read, I come across as very frustrated and I was.
 I was longing for my Amiga board back because i) it had been a year, and ii) I wanted to explore the Amiga further, especially after watching excellent Amiga videos from Dan Wood, Modern Vintage Gamer, Retro Man Cave and Ms Mad Lemon.

 AmigaKit replied on 20th September: